Welcome, welcome. Here’s my personal website around myself, Andreas M Kist, also known as anki.

 I did my Bachelors and Masters in Molecular Medicine at the Friedrich-Alexander-University in Erlangen, Germany.
-As the title implies, it is a human medicine study program with focus on the molecular details of life.
-There, I focused on neurophysiology.
+As the study major implies, it is a human medicine study program with focus on the molecular details of life.
+Already there, I focused on the fascinating research area of neurophysiology.
 I had the pleasure to work in the great lab of Prof. Dr. Angelika Lampert, now professor at Aachen University.

 Recently, I moved back to Erlangen and started in the awesome group of Prof. Michael Döllinger to work on a BMWi project establishing a new, cutting-edge high-speed endoscopy system to image vocal fold oscillations.
 Here, I am applying image segmentation and processing methods, including artifical neural networks nowadays known as Deep Learning methods, to perform fully automatic glottis segmentation.
 Further, I am working intensively on the hardware side to concert video and audio recordings with proper illumination.